patriiko/DeepLearningCourse/README.md

 Developed a specialized text generator using word-level tokenization, processing entire words as vectors to produce coherent and stylistically consistent outputs from diverse text corpora

+### Lab 10 - Conditional GAN for generating MNIST digits.

+A Conditional GAN (CGAN) is implemented that generates specific digits from the MNIST dataset using PyTorch, enabling controlled digit generation based on label information and efficient training on a simple architecture.

 ## Folder Structure Example

 ```